 The primary advantage of the Self-Directed Roth IRA LLC to make investments is that all income and gains associated with the Roth IRA investment grow tax-free.
 Furthermore, this will not be subject to tax upon withdrawal or distribution.
 This is because unlike traditional IRAs, you are generally not subject to any tax upon taking Roth IRA distributions when you turn 59 1/2.

-In general, the longer the time period, the more advantageous the Roth IRA becomes.
+In general, the longer the time period, you receive more advantages with the Roth IRA.
 This is all thanks to the benefits of compounding.

 One of the most important motivations that impact the scale of your retirement is the length of time you let your savings grow.
 The reason for this is, the effects of compounding can become a very powerful tool.
 Unlike a Traditional IRA, income and gains from a Self-Directed Roth IRA grow tax-free.

 In contrast, income and gains by a traditional Self-Directed IRA are only deferred.
 Taxes must be paid upon distribution, which are vulnerable to future increases in tax rates.

 You can best view the power of tax-free compounding by way of this example.